Race (2011 film)

-Race is a 2011 Malayalam-language thriller film directed by Kukku Surendran and starring Indrajith, Kunchacko Boban, Mamta Mohandas, Baby Anikha, and Gowri Munjal.
+Race is a 2011 Malayalam-language thriller film directed by Kukku Surendran, starring Indrajith, Kunchacko Boban, Mamta Mohandas, Baby Anikha, and Gowri Munjal.
 The story is based on Greg Iles's novel 24 hours.
 The film opened in Kerala theatres on 11 February 2011 to negative reviews.
 It was dubbed into Telugu as Game by Narne Media Solutions (Pvt) Limited in 2013.
 It was a remake of the Hindi film Deadline: Sirf 24 Ghante.

 Plot

-Dr. Eby John (Kunchacko Boban) is a successful cardiac surgeon, leading a happy family life with his wife Niya (Mamta Mohandas) and their lovely daughter Achu (Baby Anika).
-One day Eby is attending a conference in Bengualuru, a lady named Shweta (Gowri Munjal) tells him that her friends have kidnapped his daughter and his wife Niya (Mamta Mohandas) and are holding them captive in their home.
-It goes without saying that the child's life will be in danger if he fails to meet their demand for Rs 1 crore within twenty four hours.
-Hence the title "Race", denoting 'race against time'.
+Dr. Eby John (Kunchacko Boban) is a successful cardiac surgeon, leading a happy family life with his wife, Niya (Mamta Mohandas), and their lovely daughter, Achu (Baby Anika).
+One day, while Eby is attending a conference in Bengaluru, a lady named Shweta (Gowri Munjal) tells him that her friends have kidnapped his daughter and wife and are holding them captive in their home.
+It goes without saying that the child's life will be in danger if he fails to meet their demand for Rs 1 crore within twenty-four hours.
+Hence, the title "Race", denoting 'race against time'.